oppiliappan/scientifica/README.md

 ### Arch

-You probblyy already know how to install them.
+You probably already know how to install them.

 If not, read the [wiki](https://wiki.archlinux.org/index.php/fonts).